-Regardless of the status of the clinical site, the location from which or through which student must travel may not be safe.
-Students should consider public school and government office closures as well as travel advisories from police or other government authority.
-If the student believes it is unsafe to travel, they should call the course or team director and make them aware.
+Regardless of the status at the clinical site, the location from which or through which a student must travel may not be safe.
+Students should consider public school and government office closures as well as travel advisories from police or other governmental authority.
+If the student believes it is unsafe to travel, the student should call the course or team director and make them aware.
 The absence will be excused.

-Tardiness
+Tardiness:

-In addition to any course policy in the syllabus, excessive tardiness may be considered as a conduct matter by the Professionalism committee.
+In addition to any course policy in the syllabus, excessive Tardiness may be considered as a conduct matter by the Professionalism committee.

 All absences and tardiness for required educational events will be recorded and monitored.
+Students are expected to complete the Absence Request Form (found on the Wiki and linked in all syllabi).
+The Course/

-The course/clerkship director will consult with students to discuss absences and any work that needs to be completed due to absences.
+Clerkship director will consult with students to discuss absences and any work that needs to be completed due to absences.
 The Associate Dean for Student Affairs is notified to provide support when appropriate and to monitor for repeated patterns.